 - Audemars Piguet Royal Oak Self Winding

-Despite not being octagonal in it’s construction, the blend of the case layers give this watch a look of many lines, with the oval dial itself sitting on top.
+Despite not being octagonal in its construction, the blend of the case layers gives this watch a look of many lines, with the oval dial itself sitting on top.
 The dial also closely resembles that of the Nautilus, with the simple blue face matching baton hands, hour markers and a simple date window.

 The Hublot Classic Fusion has all the features you’d expect from a luxury Swiss watch, with a high powered movement, sapphire crystal, 50m of water resistance and a hardy titanium frame.

-Next we bring you another staple name of the luxury watch market in Bulgari.
-The Italian brand specialises in many different types of luxury, covering everything from jewelry and fragrances to a high-end hotel range.
+Next, we bring you another staple name of the luxury watch market in Bulgari.
+The Italian brand specialises in many different types of luxury, covering everything from jewellery and fragrances to a high-end hotel range.

-The Octo Roma is a fantastic alternative to the Nautilus, mainly because of it’s similar octagonal design.
+The Octo Roma is a fantastic Nautilus alternative, mainly because of its similar octagonal design.
 The resemblance with this watch is much increased over the Hublot, with the eight-sided steel face design complimented well by the blue dial and sleek, hollowed out, baton hands.

-As a watch in it’s own right, its design is inspired by the Roman Massentius Basilica.
-The Octa is a powerful piece, sporting a 42 hour power reserve movement, but much like the Nautilus, its design is the most striking feature!
-A watch that you simply won’t be able to take your eyes off, which again, sits at a price point much below 50% of a Nautilus.
+As a watch in its own right, its design is inspired by the Roman Massentius Basilica.
+The Octa is a powerful piece, sporting a 42-hour power reserve movement, but much like the Nautilus, its design is the most striking feature!

 Like the Nautilus itself, the Laureato’s sporty feel makes it the perfect companion day-to-day as well as for special occasions.
 It matches the design style well as an alternative with the octagonal shape of the case the watch’s stand out feature!

-Like Girard Perrgaux, Piaget are a brand with a long history of creating high quality Swiss watches.
+Like Girard Perrgaux, Piaget is a brand with a long history of creating high-quality Swiss watches.
 For this comparison, their Polo range brings the sporty class that we see from the Nautilus whilst combining it with a slightly different octagonal style.

-The oval dial is very similar, with the eight sided tweaks coming on the inside of the case rather than the outside.
-Both watches sport a simple blue dial, with the hour markings around the outside, the slim baton hands and the date window resulting in an incredibly similar look and feel.
+The oval dial is very similar, with the eight-sided tweaks coming on the inside of the case rather than the outside.
+Both watches sport a simple blue dial, with the hour markings around the outside, the slim baton hands and the date window resulting in an very good Nautilus alternative with similar feel and look.

 We finish up our look at Patek Philippe alternatives with another on-trend luxury brand in Audemars Piguet.
 Their Royal Oak range is one of the most famous in the world, and crucially for the topic of today embodies a number of similar design themes as the Nautilus.